 When it comes to paying your bus fare there is a dizzying array of options:

 This is bought from the driver and the price depends on the route.

 Again, this is bought from the driver and is available for a same-day return journey covering a distance of at least 20 km.
 Buying a return ticket gives you a discount of 10%.

-The Tenmas or ten+ card is by far the easiest way of paying for your bus fares in Tenerife.
-It is also the most affordable option.
+Easier than buying individual tickets, load credit onto a contactless Tenmas or ten+ card and you’re good to go.
+This is the easiest way of paying for your bus fares in Tenerife and is also the most affordable option.

 Buying and using the Tenmas (ten+) card